PHO104 Introduction to Digital Photography (3)

-This is a basic course that includes familiarization with the digital single lens reflex camera and its technical controls.
-The course covers the use of camera functions: lens, exposure, f-stops, and shutter speeds.
-Digital printing methods and the use of Photoshop as image editing tool will be included.
-Students will also be introduced to silver based materials and darkroom printmaking.
-Emphasis will be placed on self-expression, compositional skills, and the aesthetic importance of the image.
-Students must have access to a digital SLR camera with the ability for manual control and RAW image capture.
+This is a basic course that provides familiarization with digital cameras and their technical controls.
+The course covers the use of camera functions: lens, exposure, f-stops, shutter speeds, and digital formats.
+Adobe Lightroom will be used as an image editing tool as well as digital printing output.
+The course will emphasize technical and compositional skills along with the aesthetic importance of the image.
+Students must have access to a digital single lens reflex (SLR) camera or equivalent with the ability for manual control and RAW image capture.

 PHO107 History of Photography (3)

 This course provides an introduction to the history of still photography as an art medium.
 The course will cover developments of the photographic image from 1839 to the present.
 Emphasis will be placed on individual artists, artistic movements, and photography as a communication tool.

 This course is designed for the student with an interest in commercial photography.
 The student will have supervised assignments in a field relating to their professional interests.
 Such areas may include, but are not limited to, portraiture, fashion, industrial, or illustration photography.
 The class will meet one hour per week, with additional hours arranged as necessary.

 This course is designed for the student with an interest in fine arts photography.
 The course will provide an opportunity to explore the possibilities of self-expression with the photographic image.
 Students may elect to explore non-silver (alternative) photographic processes as well, including, but not limited to, palladium printing, salted paper prints, carbon, or kallitype prints.
 The course will meet one hour per week, with additional hours arranged as necessary.

 110 Photography Fundamentals (2)